YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 YottaDB/GT.M directly or indirectly uses a number of other environment variables that are not touched by gtmprofile (they can be set before or after gtmprofile is sourced).
 These are documented in the YottaDB/GT.M Administration and Operations Guide.
 Some worth noting are:

-- **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether GT.M should raise an error when it encounters an illegal UTF-8 character sequence.
+- **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether YottaDB/GT.M should raise an error when it encounters an illegal UTF-8 character sequence.

 - **gtm_baktmpdir** is used by mupip as the directory where it is to create temporary files for backup.
 Mupip online integ also creates temporary files in this directory if gtm_snaptmpdir is not defined.